A family of symmetric functions associated with Stirling permutations: Binary trees

-In \cite{Drake2008} Drake proposes an interesting interpretation of the compositional inverse of an exponential generating function in terms of trees with allowed and forbidden links.
+In \cite{Drake2008} B. Drake proposes an interesting interpretation of the compositional inverse of an exponential generating function in terms of trees with allowed and forbidden links.
 This interpretation was also rediscovered by Dotsenko in \cite{Dotsenko2012}.

-Consider rooted trees (either planar or not) that are leaf-labeled with positive integers together with some function, that we call a ``valency", that allows extending the labeling of the leaves to a labeling of the internal nodes.
+Consider a set of rooted trees (either planar or not) whose leaves are all labeled with distinct positive integers.
+We also consider that the rooted trees in this set come together with some local function, that we call a \emph{valency}, that allows us to extend consistently the labeling from the children to the parents.
+Hence, every internal node has been also assigned a label coming from the set of labels of the leaves.
 Formally a \emph{valency} is a recursively defined rule that assigns to each node $x$ (internal or leaf) of a leaf-labeled rooted tree $T$ a unique element $v(x)$ such that $v(x)\in \{v(y) \mid y \text{ a child of }x\}$ if $x$ is an internal node, or $v(x)=l$ if $x$ is a leaf with label $l$.
 The \emph{valency of a rooted tree} $v(T)$ is defined as the valency of its root.

+\begin{example} We can consider as an example the set of binary trees with distinct leaf-labels.
+A possible valency function is the one that assigns to a parent the smallest valency among the valencies of its children.
+In Figure \ref{fig:treecomposition} we illustrate some of these trees with the valency labels indicated near each node. \end{example}

 For two rooted trees $T_1$ and $T_2$ with label sets that only coincide in one label that is both a leaf of $T_1$ and the valency of $T_2$, the \emph{composition} $T_1 \circ T_2$, is defined to be the tree obtained by deleting the common label from the leaf of $T_1$ and attaching the root of $T_2$ instead in its position (see Figure \ref{fig:treecomposition}).
 If the above condition for $T_1$ and $T_2$ is not satisfied $T_1 \circ T_2$ is undefined.
 Note that composition is associative and so expressions like $T_1 \circ T_2 \circ \cdots \circ T_k$ are well defined.